Learning how to distinguish whether someone is a narcissist, sociopath or psychopath means understanding the subtle similarities and differences.

 The sadistic malignant narcissist most closely resembles the sociopath.
 When dealing with a sadistic narcissist, even though he or she still has a deep need to be validated by others, the motivations for his or her actions are more likely to be calculated to be very cruel and the narcissist receives enjoyment from inflicting that cruelty.

-What Do Malignant Narcissists and Sociopaths Have in Common?
+What Malignant Narcissists and Sociopaths Have in Common

 In addition to what sadistic malignant narcissists and sociopaths have in common as shown in the table above, there are other similarities between all malignant narcissists and sociopaths: